XiaoHalie-AI/FinSight-1.0-RAG/README.md

-# FinSight — AI-Powered Financial Research Platform
+# FinSight 1.0 — Agentic RAG Financial Research Platform

 A production-grade agentic RAG system for financial document analysis.
 Upload earnings reports, ask questions, and get answers grounded in the source — with quantitative evaluation metrics to prove it.